MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMConfigurationItem.md

 For instance, you might get configuration items so you can use the Set-CMConfigurationItem to change settings on them.

 Configuration items contain one or more settings, along with compliance rules.
-For more information about configuration items, see [Introduction to Compliance Settings in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682139(v=technet.10)) on TechNet.
+For more information about configuration items, see [Introduction to Compliance Settings in Configuration Manager](https://docs.microsoft.com/mem/configmgr/compliance/understand/ensure-device-compliance).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.